fandm-college/rcs.github.io/software/README.md

 This system makes it easy for everyone to find and load pre-built software into their environment to use with their programs, and allows multiple versions of the same software to coexist on the system together.

-If your software is available through a module, you just add the following to your Slurm job script:
+If your software is available through a module, you just add something like the following to your Slurm job script:

 ```bash
 # Load newest version of a module